EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

 title: "Call for Works"
 excerpt: "Call for Works to be selected for the 8th edition of EMUFest"
 categories: articles
-tags: [call, electronic, electroacoustic, music, emufest 2015, acusmatic]
+tags: [call, electronic, electroacoustic, music, emufest 2015]
 author: emu_staff
 comments: false
 share: true